Accenture/mercury/connectors/tibco/README.md

 Tibco server is available from https://www.tibco.com/products/tibco-messaging/downloads

-# Preparing tibco library dependencies
+# Preparing Tibco library dependencies

 The Tibco connector is not part of the regular build.
 It will not compile until you install the following tibco library files into your local ".m2" repository.
+Do not mix-n-match with other JMS 2.0 API library.

 This setup procedure assumes TIBCO EMS 8.6.0 with JMS 2.0.
 Please modify the version numbers if you download a different TIBCO release.